bsmg/beat-saber-community-wiki/support.md

 # 2. Game has issues after installing mods
 ### 2.1 GetThreadContext Failed Error
 If a window pops up saying `GetThreadContext Failed` and/or you hear a Windows error sound, you may have software on your PC that's breaking Beat Saber mods.
 Many third-party anti-cheat software like ESEA and FaceIt Anti-Cheat disrupt BSIPA from applying mods to Beat Saber, even when not running.
 Some Anti-Virus software exhibit similar behavior.

 We're working on a more permanent solution, but at the moment you need to do the following steps:
 1. Uninstall the anti-cheat software
 2. Reboot your PC
 3. Verify files in Steam, or reinstall the game on Oculus Home

 ### 2.2 The desktop window and headset view are completely black upon running the game, or a Unity crash window pops up on screen.
 This one is simple: verify files if you have the game on Steam, or reinstall the game on Oculus Home.
 This seems to happen when upgrading Beat Saber to 0.13 from 0.12 and having mods installed previously, but not to users with clean installs of the game.
 > We're trying to get to the bottom of this problem but we have insufficient data.
 If you got the Unity crash window and you'd like to help us, please navigate to `%AppData%\..\LocalLow\Hyperbolic Magnetism\` (copy-paste it into your address bar) and see if there's anything in the `Crashes` folder.
 If there is, zip it up and ping `@williums#0001` in the BSMG #support channel.
 Thank you!

-###
+### 2.3 The game is extremely laggy after installing mods
+If the game lags so badly that you can barely click the `Continue` button on the Health & Saftey screen, then verify files if you have the game on Steam, or reinstall the game on Oculus Home.
+# 3. Common Issues
+### 3.1 My menus are completely blank in game
+If your main window in game is blank, your save file likely got corrupted.